Sunday

 Glen Ridge, NJ — November 23, 2025

-Her filing is directed to the Essex County Prosecutor’s Office Brady/Giglio Unit, with copies sent to the New Jersey Attorney General, the Police Training Commission’s Brady Unit, and Glen Ridge Borough Administrator Michael Rohal.
+Her filing is directed to the Essex County Prosecutor’s Office Brady/Giglio Unit, with copies also sent to the New Jersey Attorney General, the Police Training Commission’s Brady Unit, and a tort claim to Glen Ridge Borough Administrator Michael Rohal.

 The complaint centers around an incident on February 24, 2025, in which Sgt.
-Anthony Mazza seized and had Johnson’s 1995 Mustang towed without a judicial warrant, probable cause of a crime, or statutory authority.
-But Johnson says the deeper issue is not just Mazza’s actions—it’s the deliberate inaction of Chief Quinn after being personally notified, and his failure to uphold the Constitution he is sworn to protect.
+Anthony Mazza seized and had Johnson’s 1995 Mustang towed without a judicial warrant, without probable cause of a crime, and without statutory authority.
+Johnson states that the deeper issue is not only Mazza’s conduct—but Chief Quinn’s deliberate inaction after being personally notified, and his alleged failure to uphold the Constitution he is sworn to protect.

 What unfolds is a troubling portrait of alleged supervisory neglect, constitutional violations, and a pattern of conduct that now calls into question the credibility of the highest-ranking officer in the Glen Ridge Police Department.